 A Shift in the Universe

-An Epic Tale of Preposterous Events
+An Epic Tale of Deceitful Hearts

 The first novel of Rick Thomas